MoAshour93/MLX_Finetuning/README.md

 * [Fine-tuning LLMs on Mac OS using MLX and run with Ollama](https://medium.com/rahasak/fine-tuning-llms-on-macos-using-mlx-and-run-with-ollama-182a20f1fd2c)

 Please note that different models have different model cards and prompting templates and you should visit the developer of every LLM to tweak the code to account for the relevant chat template.

+## Repository main files:
+The explanation of everything in this repository relies on the following 3 files:
+* **Readme.md** - This file explains the repository, the components and the way to undertake the fine-tuning of any desired large language model using  the MLX framework.
+This readme file also explains how to create the data required for fine-tuning.
+* **Convert_CSV_to_JSONL.py** - This python file enables the conversion of csv training dataset into 3 files **train**, **test** & **valid**.
+* **Mistral_Instruct_MLX_Fine-tuning.ipynb** - This is the main jupyter notebook which contains everything related to the fine-tuning of the desired model, testing, inferencing and conversion to GGUF.

 ## Table of Contents
 * [Part I - Setting the Coding Environment](#part-i---setting-the-coding-environment)